 decided to move past just participating in events and become more involved by becoming

 the Executive Director in 2013.
-Outside of amputee golf Kenny works as an account
+Outside of golf Kenny works as a patient care coordinator

 called Amputee Blade Runners.
 He is married to his incredible wife Christie Green and